rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 </li>
 <li>
 If you are only concerned about access from one place (i.e., Home Assistant), using the generic HomeVision action method may simplify implementation in both HomeVision and Home Assistant.
-No "extra" external device required in the MQTT plug-in.
+No "extra" external device would be required in the MQTT plug-in.
 The command most likely could be implemented directly in the Home Assistant UI, with little to no manual changes in the configuration.yaml file.
 A virtual device would usually require a switch entity in the configuration.yaml file.
 </li>
 </ul>